paxip/DC_IMDB/README.md

 The focus of this milestone was to find links of the web pages on the https://www.boxofficemojo.com/ website that contain data to be scraped.

 Key developments included:
+- Building a class called Web_Scraper that includes all the methods used for scraping box_office_mojo.
+- Creating a driverpath to store the latest chromedriver locally.
+- Importing'Services' and 'Option' classes from the selenium.webdriver.common. module and using these to create a   driver object to manipulate the url.
+- Using the find_element method to locate web elements from the url and navigate through the website.
+However, the 'Select' class in selenium was required to navigate the dropdown menus.
+The snippet of code below demonstrates how to use the 'select_by_visible_text' method:

+"""drop_down_list = self.driver.find_element(by=By.XPATH, value='//select[@id="view-navSelector"]')
+   select = Select(drop_down_list)
+   select.select_by_visible_text('By year')
+   time.sleep(3)"""

+- The class is designed for the user to choose which years they want to scrape movie data for as an instance of the class.

-- Building code using Selenium/chromedriver to get the webpage, navigate to webpage that contains a table organising box office hits for each month of every year from the years 1931 to 2022.
+code using Selenium/chromedriver to get the webpage, navigate to webpage that contains a table organising box office hits for each month of every year from the years 1931 to 2022.
 - Collecting the web links to all monthly box office hits from the years 2017 to 2022 and storing these links in a library.
 - Refactoring the code once it was optimised in a class called 'Scraper' and initialising the class using the conditional statement: 'if __name == "__main__"' so that the code will only run directly from the file.